n8n-io/self-hosted-ai-starter-kit/docs/reference/api/README.md

 # API Reference Overview

-> Complete API documentation for all AI Starter Kit services
+> Complete API documentation for all GeuseMaker services

-The AI Starter Kit provides multiple APIs for different AI and automation services.
+The GeuseMaker provides multiple APIs for different AI and automation services.
 This section provides comprehensive documentation for integrating with all available services.

 ## 🌟 Available Services